loup-brun/basal/README.md

 ### What's in the box?

-Basal is primarily a CSS framework.
+Basal is a CSS framework.
 It provides the base styles for responsive web projects and allows for easy extension and customization - scalability and modularity first.

-Basal provides these base styles:
+Basal provides the following core styles:

 - bloquotes
 - buttons
 - code
 - forms
-- grid (normal, tablet, phone)
+- grid (with responsive breakpoints)
 - helpers
 - nav
 - print